top of page

 Playground surfaces

 To allow all children to travel in playgrounds, rubberized surfaces should be used.
 Different properly contrasting colors can be used to create zones.
 For example, the surface can be blue around equipment and black in more open areas.
-This is to help children (especially those with disabilities) be more aware of where to be more careful as shown in Figure 1.
+This is to help children (especially those with disabilities) be more aware of where to be more careful as shown below.

 Playground_Picture1.png